-Quantitative phytoplankton monitoring data, available to PEG members, were included in the analysis.
-Stations were pooled for sea areas (Fig. 1) in order to get representative data and fulfil the minimum requirement of at least one sampling per month during summer.
-This pooling included also stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
+Stations were pooled by sea area (Fig. 1) in order to get representative data.
+This pooling also included stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
 The data were treated as explained in the technical information below.
 The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (mainly June-August, in the Bothnian Sea June-October) are presented in Fig.1.
-It has to be noted that the peak values are generally higher than the seasonal means presented here.
 As shown in an earlier Indicator Fact Sheet of PEG, phytoplankton trends may be even opposite in the different sea areas (Jaanus et al. 2007).
 Therefore, separate diagrams for the most relevant sea areas were produced.
-Specific information on the three bloom-forming cyanobacteria genera Aphanizomenon, Nodularia and Dolichospermum is shown in Fig. 2.